Big Data Platform

 Once the configuration is done, click Finish to validate the settings.

-by the Studio to complement the parameters you have explicitly set in this
+loaded by Talend Studio to complement the parameters you have explicitly set in this wizard.

 If you need to use your custom configuration to replace the default one, select the Use custom Hadoop confs check box and then click the [...] button to open the import wizard to import the configuration from Ambari or Cloudera manager or some local files.Set path to custom Hadoop configuration JAR: if you are using connections defined in Repository to connect to your Cloudera or Hortonworks cluster, you can select this check box in the Repository wizard and in the field that is displayed, specify the path to the JAR file that provides the connection parameters of your Hadoop environment.
 Note that this file must be accessible from the machine where you Job is launched.

-This kind of Hadoop configuration JAR file is automatically generated when you build a big data Job from the Studio.
+This kind of Hadoop configuration JAR file is automatically generated when you build a big data Job from Talend Studio.
 This JAR file is by default named with this pattern:

 You can also download this JAR file from the web console of your cluster or simply create a JAR file yourself by putting the configuration files in the root of your JAR file.
 For example: